CZW Cage of Death: Cage of Death III

 Cage of Death 3 was the third annual Cage of Death event produced by the Combat Zone Wrestling professional wrestling promotion.
 It took place on December 15, 2001.
 At the CZW Arena in Philadelphia, Pennsylvania.
 The event was at the first time in the CZW Arena.

 Due to their upcoming annual COD show at the end of 2001, the company needed a bigger venue and made their debut in the ECW Arena, formerly Viking Hall and currently The Arena.
-The venue was the first sellout in the building since the era of ECW, and hundreds were turned away from the biggest show in the promotions history.
+The venue was the first sellout in the building since the era of ECW, and hundreds were turned away from the biggest show in the promotion's history.

 Ty Street wrestled Mongoose to a no-contest.
 Jeff Rocker ran in and then Nate Hatred and Nick Gage came out and destroyed everyone.
 Nick Gage and Nate Hatred defeated a masked team suspiciously looking like Jay and Mark Briscoe (who wrestled under masks presumably to get around the selectively enforced Pennsylvania age restrictions).
 NWA Southwest workers Joey Corman defeated Samir and Brad Michaels in a 3-Way Dance.
 Corman pinned Michaels after hitting the spin doctor.
 In what had been billed as a match with Zandig and Glen Osbourne; Osbourne, Lobo, and Danny Rose all got involved in a big brawl with Zandig until Greg from Tough Enough made the save.

 In an elimination match, The S.A.T. defeated Chris Divine, Quiet Storm and Brian XL (with Pastor Jim).
 The stipulation for the match was if Divine, Storm, and XL lose the match, Pastor Jim was out of CZW for good.
 The order of elimination: Joel Maximo (by Divine), Divine (by Jose Maximo), Jose Maximo (by XL), Brian XL (by Red), Quiet Storm (by Amazing Red, after the Spanish Fly by the Maximos and the Infrared Splash).